WailGree/lorem-cli/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the MIT OR Apache-2.0 License.